 Behavioral and Mental Health

-Behavioral and mental health is rapidly becoming one of the most pressing pediatric health issues in our country.
+Behavioral and mental health is one of the most pressing pediatric health issues in our country.
 We're here to care for the whole child.

 There is no health without behavioral and mental health.

 Children's Healthcare of Atlanta is committed to addressing the growing demand for services to manage these increasingly common concerns impacting children today.

 At least one in five children and adolescents in the U.S. have a behavioral or mental health condition.
 The number of kids visiting our emergency departments for behavioral and emotional crises has doubled since 2015.
 In 2022, Children’s saw more than 4,000 kids in crisis.
 The median age of these patients: 14 years old.
 The question we often hear is what is Children’s doing about mental health in kids?
 The answer is, “More and more.”

 Children’s is positioned to help address this crisis

 Children’s has a strong track record of championing every aspect of a child’s health and well-being, and of working with the community to enact change.
 We want to make Georgia a national leader in behavioral and mental healthcare.
 The ultimate goal of our Behavioral and Mental Health Program is to ensure that kids have access to a full continuum of care to mitigate risk and support mind, brain and behavioral development throughout childhood.
 Through a holistic, family-centered approach to care, Children’s is striving to lower the rates of depression and anxiety and working to make more of our kids resilient enough to handle life’s ups and downs.
 Having a space dedicated to providing pediatric behavioral and mental health services, as well as onboarding leaders in the field, will get us closer to achieving these goals.